Medicare Prescription Drug Coverage

 2. What is Medicare Part A and what does it cover?

 Medicare Part A is hospital insurance that helps cover inpatient care in hospitals.
 Part A also helps cover skilled nursing facility care for a limited period of time, hospice care, and home health care, if you meet certain conditions.
-Most people don't have to pay a monthly premium for Medicare Part A when they turn age 65 because they or a spouse paid Medicare taxes while they were working.
+Most people don't have to pay a monthly fee, or premium, for Medicare Part A when they turn age 65 because they or a spouse paid Medicare taxes while they were working.

 If a person is hospitalized, Medicare helps pay for the following services.